 Donna De Salvo says: “Her work is not as widely known as it needs to be.
 With this exhibition, the role of the artist and activist Augusta Savage – as both artist and teacher of some of the greatest African-American artists of the 20th century, including Norman Lewis, Jacob Lawrence and Romare Bearden – is given its rightful place in the history of American Art, and particularly that of the Harlem Renaissance.”

-Augusta Savage: Artist-Community-Activist will be exhibited at the Cummer Museum of Art & Gardens in Jacksonville, Florida from October 2018-April 2019.
+Augusta Savage: Renaissance Woman will be exhibited at the Cummer Museum of Art & Gardens in Jacksonville, Florida from October 2018-April 2019.

 Native North America